-But with Rachael’s birthday BBQ this weekend, mum and dad’s anniversary dinner on Tuesday night, Friday lunch takeaway at work, and the desperate dash between early morning boot-camp and arriving at the desk on time leaving no time for breakfast prep, the luxury of having 100% control of what goes into my meals is lost.
+But with a birthday BBQ bash this weekend, mum and dad’s anniversary dinner on Tuesday night, Friday lunch takeaway at work, and the desperate dash between early morning boot-camp and arriving at the desk on time leaving no time for breakfast prep, the luxury of having 100% control of what goes into meals is lost.

 This is okay.
 Doing what we can as often as we can to nourish ourselves with good food and wonderful food choices is important; but so is the fun of eating out with your partner, sharing a meal at a friend’s, or sampling the new local café’s delectable breakfast fare.

 However, there are some choices that can be made when dining out that align with your kick-ass real food eating, and here are a few suggestions.